Chinese Dream: "Ethnic mingling" after 2014

 The Forum's full set of document have not been made public.
 In his speech, Xi emphasized the term "national integration" many times.
-His goal is to establish a unified national identity between each ethnic group and to replace ethnic identities with the "Chinese race" (Zhonghua minzu).
+His goal is to establish a unified national identity between each ethnic group and to replace ethnic identities with the Zhonghua minzu.
 The substance of the "ethnic mingling" policy is a step in addition to the theory of the "melting pot" of the second-generation ethnic policy.
-For Xi's regime, the creation of the unified identity of the Chinese nation is a key factor in realizing the great rejuvenation of Chinese Dream; however, some scholars argue that the national revival campaign will make China lose cultural diversity and "indigeneity" (tuzhuxing).
+For Xi, the creation of the unified identity of the Chinese nation is a key factor in realizing the great rejuvenation of Chinese Dream; however, some scholars argue that the national revival campaign will make China lose cultural diversity and "indigeneity" (tuzhuxing).